StoXProject/StoX/README.md

 Open StoX by double clicking on the "StoX.app" in the Applications folder in the Finder app.
 If you get a message saying "StoX can't be opened because the identity of the developer cannot be confirmed", or similar, ctr + click and select Open.

 Step 4:
-Click on "Tools" > "R connection" in the menu to define the path to R. Normally the following path will work "/Library/Frameworks/R.framework/Resources/bin" (this path will work even if you at a later point in time upgrade R).
+Click on "Tools" > "R connection" in the menu to define the path to R. Normally the following path will work "/Library/Frameworks/R.framework/Resources" (this path will work even if you at a later point in time upgrade R).
+Otherwise, the path to R can be found on the command line using 'R RHOME'.

 Step 5:
 Click on "Tools" > "Install Rstox packages" in the menu.
 This will install the required R packages.
-It is recommended to close Rstudio before running Install Rstox packages.
+After installing, the StoX and RstoxFramework version numbers shown in the upper right corner should be in black color.
+If any of these are in red color you are using an unofficial StoX release.
+It is recommended to close Rstudio and any other R applications before running Install Rstox packages.

 Step 6:
 StoX is now ready for use.